 How to Prepare:

-• Education: A degree in marketing, communications, or business is ideal.
-However, many digital marketers also come from creative backgrounds like graphic design or journalism.
+- Education: A degree in marketing, communications, or business is ideal.
+But many digital marketers also come from creative fields like graphic design or journalism.

-• Certifications: Google Ads Certification, HubSpot Content Marketing, or Facebook Blueprint are some of the most recognized in the industry.
+- Certifications: Google Ads Certification, HubSpot Content Marketing, and Facebook Blueprint certifications are all widely recognized in the industry.

 Career Outlook: